Case Studies

 Whether you are considering offering Purpose sessions as a benefit to your team, or are looking for counselling / mentoring for yourself, here are 5 recent examples to read.
 All names and images have been replaced to maintain confidentiality.

-Since January 2024, Steve Twinley has been supporting an Engineering and MedTech recruitment business in Scotland.
-The company had 15 staff in January, including the Managing Director, 12 billing consultants (a mix of perm and contract) and 2 people in finance / office management / marketing.
-As of August 2024, the company is now 18 people, having hired 4 new consultants and had one leaver.
+Since January 2024, I have been supporting an Engineering and MedTech recruitment business in Scotland.
+The company had 15 staff in January 2024, including the Managing Director, 12 billing consultants (a mix of perm and contract) and 2 people in finance / office management / marketing.
+As of March 2025, the company is now 18 people, having hired 5 new consultants and had two leavers.

 Following an initial trial, where 3 individuals in the business had a series of 6 sessions each, Purpose Mentoring has now been rolled out across the organisation and is openly promoted as a staff benefit.
 The company pays for a certain number of sessions per person per quarter, and if any individual chooses to have additional sessions then they pay 50% (deducted as a pre-tax employee benefit on the payroll) and the company pays the other 50%.
 The Managing Director takes regular feedback from the team about the effectiveness of Purpose sessions (not discussing the content, but the value each person feels they are getting), and Purpose Mentoring is seen as a positive investment by the business in the whole team’s mental wellbeing and personal / professional development.